microsoft/fluentui-react-native/docs/pages/Theming/CustomTheme.md

 ### Extending an existing `ThemeReference`

-We have a concept of `ThemeRecipes` which allow for layering of partial theme objects to create the ultimately desired theme. `ThemeRecipes` are functions which take a `Theme` and spit out a `PartialTheme`, which is then deep merged into the base them object.
+We have a concept of `ThemeRecipes` which allow for layering of partial theme objects to create the ultimately desired theme. `ThemeRecipes` are functions which take a `Theme` and spit out a [`PartialTheme`](../../../packages/theming/theme-types/src/Theme.types.ts), which is then deep merged into the base theme object.

 You can extend one of our default themes by creating a `ThemeReference` using the default theme as the base theme, and then add your customization as a `ThemeRecipe`: